 Regardless, any level of mental retardation was set as a precedent that disallows the death penalty by Atkins v.
 Virginia in 2002.
 It is cruel and unusual punishment.

-Research for the future: Have the lower IQ levels for the diagnoses of mental retardation that allow more people to live independently contributed to an increase in crime?
+Have the lower IQ levels for the diagnoses of "mental retardation" that allow more people to live independently contributed to an increase in crime?
 That has yet to be determined.

 Changes In IQ Levels for Diagnosis: 1983, 1994, 2013